 The shape borders will widen.

 2. Right-click the category again and open its properties.
-From the Process field select the diagram to be linked.
+From the Process field, search and select the diagram to be linked.

-In this way, when users click the shape in the Work Portal the associated diagram will open.
+In this way, when users click the shape in the Process Library the associated diagram will open.

 Repeat this procedure to link all the diagrams to pages in the Portal.